Regression & Interpretability Challenge

 14 12 12 2.2 12.22

-Notice that \(Anxiety = Stress + 0.1 \times Time\) indeed holds perfectly.
-Also, notice the addition of a StressSurvey column.
-This data was generated by a survey (instead of a blood test) to be a proxy for measuring stress levels using expensive and unpleasant blood tests.
-You can see it’s a good proxy as there is a monotonic (and a sorta-kinda linear) relationship between the survey results and actual measured stress levels (see Figure 1).
+Verify for yourself that \(Anxiety = Stress + 0.1 \times Time\) holds perfectly in every row.
+Notice the additional StressSurvey column—a survey-based proxy for measuring stress levels without expensive blood tests.
+The proxy has a monotonic (and sorta-kinda linear) relationship with actual stress (see Figure 1).

 📝 Methodological Note: The Contrived Nature of This Example